-Consider mahi-mahi, almost certainly they would never have developed their outstanding coloration if they were not also gifted with color vision.
-This is a major part of what makes them, and all those gorgeous little tropical fish often collected and found in glass tanks and aquariums, so special.
+Consider mahi-mahi.
+Almost certainly, they would never have developed their outstanding coloration if they were not also gifted with color vision.
+This is a part of what makes them, and other tropical fish often found in tanks and aquariums, so special.

-Because all species of fish need to be able to recognize members of their own species, in order to reproduce successfully (and maintain breeding stocks for a healthy population), color vision is a valuable asset for many fish when selecting a mate.
-For example, it does not help to maintain a healthy stock, of either species, if a male yellowfin tuna gets amorous with a female big eye tuna, or vice versa.
-Color and or color patterns can allow a fish to recognize its own species even though the body shapes and sizes of the different species are very similar!
+Because all fish must recognize members of their species in order to reproduce successfully, color vision is a valuable asset.
+For example, if a yellowfin tuna mates with a big eye tuna, the stock of both species will deteriorate.
+Color patterns allow a fish to recognize its species even when the shapes and sizes of different species are similar!

-In the example of the two tuna, it is possible that a sperm and an egg might actually join and develop into what would then be a “hybrid” tuna but not a member of either species of parent.
-Unfortunately, that sole tuna would almost certainly be sterile and unable to breed with any other tuna, even possibly another hybrid tuna if one could ever be found.
+In the previous example, the tunas’ sperm and egg might join and develop into a “hybrid” tuna.
+Unfortunately, that hybrid tuna would almost certainly be unable to breed with any other tuna, even possibly another hybrid tuna.

 This is the exact way of life for mules (created when a horse and a donkey mate).
 Mules are sterile and cannot reproduce.

 Also, color vision can be important to predators in recognizing prey species.
-When anglers use small, slow-moving plugs or fly type lures, they are often designed to look as much like a specific insect or a tiny fish as possible.
+Small, slow-moving plugs or fly-type lures are often designed to look like a specific insect or tiny fish.
 This is not necessary when trolling at relatively high speeds for large pelagic marine fish.
 Unfortunately, very few recreational anglers, captains or crews keep accurate long-term records capable of determining the effect of changes even pertaining to a single variable like color.
-For this reason, much of our accepted information may, in fact, not be true because it has never been fully tested.
+For this reason, much of our accepted information may not be true because it has never been fully tested.

 By eliminating all variables except color while using small lures to catch small tuna for live bait, I was able to determine that tuna of most species did not give a damn what the color of a small trolling lure was, as long as it was the right size and moving at the right speed!

 This statement may provoke a lot of disagreement and dispute from some very good skippers!
-However, if anyone can provide good statistical evidence to the contrary, I would love to learn of it and gladly change my mind.
+However, if anyone can provide statistical evidence to the contrary, I would gladly consider changing my mind.
 I do not have as much solid proof from test results on larger billfish and tuna, but I no longer worry about how the color of my high-speed lures affect the fish I am trying to catch!